 In the north Andaman Sea, lies the largely undisturbed seas of Myanmar.
-This area was only opened up to tourism back in 1997, most of the islands and surrounding areas are completely uninhabited and remote.
+This area was only opened up to toursim back in 1997, most of the islands and surrounding areas are completely uninhabited and remote.

 Divers can expect in the archipelago include a large group of barracuda, dogtooth tuna, batfish, unicornfish and trevallies.
-Bigger pelagic such as manta rays, whale shark, and grey reef and white tip sharks may put in an appearance.
+Bigger pelagics such as manta rays, whale shark, and grey reef and white tip sharks may put in an appearance.
 There is a plethora of reef and dive site types to see; some islands have huge boulders covered with soft corals and sea fans, while others offer wall diving, caverns, tunnels and big drop-offs.

 Liveaboard Diving in Myanmar :